KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 -a----        09/05/2020     16:24                Q3-2021.txt
 </pre>

-The command first lists the objects under the current directory, then those under each of the directories specified with the `Path` switch in turn.
+The command first lists the objects under the current directory, then those under each those under it, repeating the same process for each directory in turn.
+It terminates when there are no more subdirectories to look into.

 ## Searching By File Type

-One of the primary uses of enumerating the objects in directories, other than seeing what is in them, is to look for files of a specific type.
+One of the primary uses of enumerating the objects in directories is to look for files of a specific type, disregarding the rest.
 A common technique to search them is to use the file extension.
 The following looks for _Microsoft Word_ documents.
-Note that we are using the regular expression "\*.docx" for this:
+Note that we are using the regular expression "`*.docx`" for this:

 <pre id="cmdln-text">
 C:\Users\John\Documents>Get-ChildItem . "*.docx"